What Is Sudden Cardiac Death?

 How Is Cardiac Arrest Diagnosed?

-Because cardiac arrest is so fatal, it’s important to know what causes it in the first place and have regular SCD screenings.
+Because cardiac arrest is fatal within a very brief timeline, it is highly important to know what causes it in the first place and have regular SCD screenings, especially if you have had heart problems in the past or have had anyone in your family suffer sudden cardiac arrest..

 What Are The Possible Treatments For Sudden Cardiac Death?

 Once a pulse is observed and noted, CPR can be halted and the patient must be taken in for cardiac imaging to identify the cause of the sudden cardiac death.
-If the cause is due to a myocardial infarction then a coronary angioplasty must be done to treat the blockage.
+If the cause is due to a myocardial infarction then a coronary angioplasty must be done to remove the blockage from the cardiovascular system.

-In the case of Hypertrophic Cardiomyopathy (HCM) some possible treatments include an AICD or implantable defibrillator and or a surgical myectomy.
+In the case of hypertrophic cardiomyopathy (HCM) some possible treatments include an automatic implantable cardioverter defibrillator (AICD) – and implant which monitors your heartbeat and releases a corrective electrical impulse when necessary – and/or a surgical myectomy.

 Are There Preventative Steps Or Measures To Avoid Cardiac Arrest?